-It certainly kept him busy.
-After all, The East India Company is a business like no other.
-Linked with discovery and world trade, it was created on New Year’s Eve 1600 when Queen Elizabeth I granted a Royal Charter to over 100 English merchants, obtaining them the right to trade exclusively east of Cape Town.
-By granting the charter, she also limited their liability, making The East India Company the world’s first limited liability corporation.
+The East India Company is a British business like no other.
+Linked with discovery and world trade, it was created in 1600 when Queen Elizabeth I granted a Royal Charter to over 100 English merchants, giving them the right to trade exclusively east of Cape Town.

 THE EAST INDIA COMPANY 7–8 CONDUIT STREET, LONDON W1S 2XF +44 (0)20 3205 3380